QBitFlow/qbitflow-go-sdk/tests/README.md

 ## Test Categories

 ### Unit Tests

 -   Client initialization
 -   Validation logic
 -   Model structures
 -   Constants

 ### Integration Tests

 -   Payment session creation
 -   Subscription management
 -   Transaction status checking
 -   Payment retrieval

 **Note:** Integration tests require:

 1. A valid QBitFlow API key
 2. Access to the QBitFlow API
 3. May create actual sessions (in test mode if configured)

 ## Environment Variables

 -   `QBITFLOW_API_KEY`: Your QBitFlow API key for integration tests
+-   `QBITFLOW_BASE_URL`: (Optional) Custom API base URL for testing against different environments

 ## Test Coverage

 The test suite covers:

 -   ✅ Client initialization and configuration
 -   ✅ Payment session creation (product ID and custom)
 -   ✅ Subscription session creation
 -   ✅ Pay-as-you-go subscription creation
 -   ✅ Transaction status checking
 -   ✅ Payment retrieval and pagination
 -   ✅ Validation error handling
 -   ✅ All transaction types and statuses
 -   ✅ Duration units

 ## CI/CD Integration

 For CI/CD pipelines, tests that require API access will be skipped if:

 -   No API key is provided
 -   The API is not accessible
 -   The test environment is not configured

 These tests will log a skip message instead of failing.